marcharaoui/RAG-from-scratch/chapter5/README.md

 Whether you’re a builder, researcher, or just LLM-obsessed, this chapter is useful for leveling up your RAG pipeline to a production-ready system.

 Happy reading 🤗 -> [Chapter 5: Best Practices for RAG](https://medium.com/@marcharaoui/chapter-5-best-practices-for-rag-7770fce8ac81)

+## Main chapter codes
+This chapter does not contain any code.